 - Boyle then introduces Al Jarreau who sings

-- This was followed by the news where there as a quick story about Bush Sr. as CIA director using an earthquake as a weapon to attack Cuba, which leads me to wonder if he was referencing a legitimate conspiracy theory from the time or if he was just being silly because I've definitely seen modern YouTube videos that claim this technology is being worked on to this day.
+- This was followed by the news where there as a quick story about Bush Sr., as the CIA director, using an earthquake as a weapon to attack Cuba.
+This leads me to wonder if he was referencing a legitimate conspiracy theory from the time or if he was just being silly since I've definitely seen modern YouTube videos that claim this technology is being worked on to this day.

-- The news commercial was a repeat (of course) of the price tag gun sketch that feels like is on at least 50% of the episodes I've seen so far.
+- The news's commercial was a repeat (of course) of the price tag gun sketch that feels like is on at least 50% of the episodes I've seen so far.

 - The news returns with Emily Litella ranting about canker research only to apologize when she's corrected in that the story was about cancer research.
 The news ended without the repeat of the top story of the night which really felt disappointed now that I've grown to except that I like the repetitiveness because of the building expectation as to how they will pull it off this week.

 - This was followed by the All Pro Wrestling sketch where the Bees had a tag team match against the WASPS as in the rich white type.
 I was excited because I liked wrestling as a kid and couldn't remember this bit.
 It ended up being okay, but I loved that it ended by with a cow dropping from the ceiling which I think I recall become a staple to the series as a way to end bad bits.
 I really hope this is the case.

 - Jane Curtain then hosts Remembrances of History where she interviews a historical person that wanted to remain anonymous and wears a monkey mask only it's obviously Nixon because of his voice and mannerisms.